transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 If you find that Sense is not behaving optimally, simply start a new chat session to clear Sense's memory cache.

 ## Data Extractions
 Whenever a query is completed, Sense produces a download link that allows you to download the data that you requested for.
 Click on the link to download the data in the form of a CSV file, for further exploration on Microsoft Excel.
-The link remains valid for 5 minutes at a go, so do take note to re-query Sense if the time limit has lapsed.
+The link remains valid for 5 minutes at a go, so do take note to re-query Sense if the time limit has lapsed (click on image below to view .mov file).

 [![Data Extractions](https://rogueteacher.me/images/transformgovsg/sense-data-extractions.png)](https://rogueteacher.me/images/transformgovsg/sense-data-extractions.mov)